KimLinhHong/BrightPathRetail_data-analysis/README.md

 ---
 ### 📊 **Overview**

-This project analyzes retail performance for a fictional company, BrightPath Consulting, using SQLite and Excel.
+This project analyzes retail performance for a fictional company, BrightPath Consulting, using SQLite, Excel, Power BI.
 The objective was to design a small-scale business intelligence system capable of transforming raw transactional data into actionable insights through SQL queries and interactive dashboards.

 ---

 ### ⚙️ **Tech Stack**

-* **SQLite** – for database creation, data import, and SQL analysis
-* **Excel** – for KPI visualization and dashboard design
-* **Word** - for business report
+**SQLite** — Used to build the relational database, import CSV files, and perform analytical SQL queries for retail performance insights.
+**Excel** — Used for initial data cleaning, validation, and preparing combined datasets before visualization.
+**Power BI** — Used to design interactive, responsive dashboards with KPI cards, trends, and slicers for multi-dimensional analysis.
+**Microsoft Word** — Used to write the final business report, summarizing insights and recommendations.

 ---